Satyam3976/Edgistify_BlogPost/README.md

          cd Edgistify_BlogPost/client
 				 Run the command npm install in the terminal

-Starting the repository on your machine
+Starting the repository on your machine.

 You will need to run Backend & Frontend seperately, ports are already configured.